isakro/shoredate/README.md

 shoreline displacement curve as interpolated to the site location.
-Transferring the probability from the gamma distribution to the calendar scale using the displacement curve gives the resulting shoreline date in grey which is underlined by the 95% highest density region in black.
+Transferring the probability from the gamma distribution to the calendar scale using the displacement curve gives the resulting shoreline date in grey which is underlined by the 95% highest density region (HDR) in black.
 By default, the shoreline date is normalised to sum to unity.
 The default resolution on the calendar scale is 10 years.

 Calling the date object, which has the custom class `shoreline_date`, prints the name of the site, its elevation and the HDR: